kristianp24/Basketball-Club-Database/README.md

-An university project where I have created a database about a basketball club using SQL.
+A university project where I have created a database about a basketball club using SQL.